jjap2021/jjap2021.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Deal or No Deal and Risk Tendencies
+title: Deal or No Deal and Risk Tendencies | Washington College Senior Capstone Experience
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+** THIS IS A WORK IN PROGRESS **

+While in my Information Economics class, the concept of marginal utility and risk aversion was introduced and my professor had described how difficult something like this was to measure.
+Pretty much immediately, I thought about connecting this topic to my other class in Machine Learning and creating some model to give me a measure of one's utility.
+Realizing the undertaking would be a bit more than a little side project, I proposed it to my advisor, Dr. Poulsen, and we thought it would be robust enough to serve as a project I would present to the public.

 ![_config.yml]({{ site.baseurl }}/images/config.png)